jglovier/poetry/2022-11-21-expectations.md

 when spirit takes form,
 reality is different from
 the imagined ideal
-and we often feel disappointed.
+and we feel disappointment.

 The expectations of others on us
-can at times be simply too much to bear.
+can at times be too much to bear.
 They can weigh us down
 and overwhelm us with despair.

 The world expects so much
-if you want to be accepted into society.
+if you want to be accepted in society.
 And God help you if you refuse
 or challenge its standards.
-It's often not taken politely.
+It's not typically taken politely.
 Somtimes even violently.
+Get ready to be alone,
+cast out, or disowned.

 And what of the expectations
 that we place on ourselves?
-Or that we receive from
+Or that we internalize
-those we define us?
+from those we defined us?

 The people, situations, and environments
 that deeply shape our sense of self